Following on from my post ‘The Real Halloween: plastic straws in school,’ I can update you that we had a successful outcome.

 The Nature Citizens have organised a box collection for the used cartons and a washing-up rota for the beakers.
 I am very proud of their efforts because we are beginning to make a difference through our actions.

 When thousands of children recently walked out of school in Australia in protest over government inaction on climate change, a minister rebuked them for setting themselves up as ‘failures’.
 How shocking it is to dismiss the efforts of the next generation, partiularly as the full effect of climate change will be more apparent in their life-times if no one makes a stand.

 Fortunately this has not deterred the protestors.
 Taking action now needs to be regarded as of educational value, and learning how to do this peacefully and respectfully should be considered part of curriculum.

-While they play they learn, while they voice their opinions through informed knowledge, change can occur.
+Children have shown that when they voice their opinions through informed knowledge, change can occur through practical action.
 Our KS2 Nature Citizens have shown us so.